mrkkrp/markkarpov.com/post/watercolor-equipment.md

 control.
 Therefore, if I were to opt for natural bristles, I'd need to buy sable brushes, which are rather expensive.
 For that reason I prefer synthetic brushes.
-They are less expensive and they do not encourage killing of animals, such as poor kolinsky sable.
+They are less expensive and they do not encourage killing of animals, such as the poor kolinsky sable.
 Of course, there is another side to this natural vs synthetic debate: production of synthetic brushes requires a lot of energy and petrochemicals and results in toxic byproducts and waste.
 Synthetic brushes themselves do not decompose and have a shorter lifespan which results in even more waste.

-Mops on the picture above (from top to bottom):
+Mops in the picture above (from top to bottom):

 * [Rosemary & Co.
 Red Dot Collection mop size 6][red-dot-quill-mop].
 This is my favorite watercolor brush.
 Unlike most synthetic brushes that are branded as synthetic squirrel, this one is synthetic sable.
 Therefore it has more snap and gives me more control.
 This is the biggest mop of this series.
 I can also recommend size 5.
-However, I have also tried smaller sizes and they all sprit their point, making them almost unusable—probably it is a side-effect of having more snap?
+However, I have also tried smaller sizes and they all split their point, making them almost unusable—probably it is a side-effect of having more snap?
 Make sure you are getting at least size 5.
 * [Borciani Bonazzi Unico Infinito size 8][unico-infinito-mop].
 This is my